Sitecore/xmcloud-starter-dotnet/README.md

 - **Navigation Component** - The OOTB Navigation component provided by XM Cloud currently isn't supported.
 This is being worked on and will be available in a future release.
 If you add the component to a page it can break deserialisation of the layout object and stop the page from rendering.
 In that scenario you will need to remove the component via the Content Editor. **Due to this reason the Skate Park Template is not currently supported, unless you manually remove the Navigation component from the Header Partial Design.**
 - **Front End as a Service (FEaaS)** - The FEaaS components are not yet available in the pre-release version of the Starter Kit.
 - **Forms** - The Forms components are not yet available in the pre-release version of the Starter Kit.
+- **Skate Park** - The Skate Park Template is currently only partially supported.
+For it to run you need to manually remove the `Navigation` component from the Header Partial Design.
+This is due to the Navigation component not being supported yet, as per the comment above.

 ## GitHub Template
 This Github repository is a template that can be used to create your own repository.
 To get started, click the `Use this template` button at the top of the repository.